 As house prices continue to rise, many Canadians find it more challenging to save for a mortgage down payment.
-As reported in the 2022 federal budget, the Canadian government has proposed initiatives to make homeownership more affordable.
+In the 2022 federal budget, the Canadian government has proposed initiatives to make homeownership more affordable.
 One way the government aims to tackle the housing crisis is through the First Home Savings Account (FHSA).

 The FHSA has many similarities to two existing registered accounts, the tax-free savings account (TFSA) and the registered retirement savings plan (RRSP).
 Here is updated information about the First Home Savings Account (FHSA) and what you should know about it.